schneiti/searouter-osm/Sea-Routing.md

 in the search area with the same distance, this would result in popping only the nodes from the heap that are already on the shortest path to the target node.

-**In general:** The bigger the heuristic function is (while being admissible and thus not overestimating the real distances), the fewer nodes will be popped out of the heap.
+**In general:** The larger the values of the heuristic function are (while being admissible and thus not overestimating the real distances), the fewer nodes will be popped out of the heap.

 Currently, all implemented variants of $A*$ use the linear distance to the target as heuristic.
 This